Dionid/teleblog/README.md

 ## Upload history messages

-1. Export JSON history from your channel
+1. Export JSON history from your channel and zip it with files
+1. Via UI
+    1. Go to `/_/upload-history` and upload file to it
 1. Via terminal
     1. Paste it to `cmd/teleblog` folder
     1. Run `cd cmd/teleblog && go run . upload-history YOUR_HISTORY.json` (!
 DONT FORGET to upload channel posts firstly and linked groups posts afterwards)
-1. Via UI
-    1. Run your application
-    1. Authorize in admin panel (`/_`)
-    1. Go to `/_/upload-history` and upload file to it

 # Roadmap